 Partner With Us

 LSS partners with AmeriCorps Seniors, formerly known as Senior Corps.
-This is a national service agency that connects volunteers who are 55+ with the people and organizations that need them the most.
+This is a national service agency that connects volunteers, ages 55 and older, with the people and organizations that need them the most.

 We work with many local nonprofit organizations to create meaningful opportunities for older Minnesotans to use their talents, stay active and earn extra income through these programs.
 All volunteers must pass background checks.

 Ways to Partner With Us: